 Options that have no intrinsic value in their pricing are referred to as being ‘out-of-the-money’.
 For call options, this means that the strike price is above the current market value and so there is no value in exercising the option.

 As the name suggests, an at-the-money option is an option whereby the strike price of the option is equal to the current market value of the underlying shares.
 The option premium has no intrinsic value but will have time value.

 Time value in options will vary with in-the-money, out-of-the-money and at-the-money options.
-This is because each of these scenarios presents different opportunities and possibilities of an increase in the intrinsic value of an option.
+This is because each of these scenarios presents different opportunities and probabilities of an increase in the intrinsic value of an option.
 Generally, time value is greatest on at-the-money options, as the risk for the seller is highest here that it could go in your direction.

 Time Value is influenced by the following factors;

-Time to expiry:
+Time to Expiry:

 The first factor affecting the time value of an option is time itself.
 The more time you have in which to achieve the market movement you expect, the greater the chance is of it happening so, the longer the time period left on an option, the greater the time value will be.

 As the expiry of the option gets closer, the time value diminishes with every day that passes.
 Time value also does not reduce at a constant rate, it reduces at a faster rate the closer you get to the expiry date.